RTippin/messenger/README.md

 ### Prerequisites
 - PHP >= 7.4
 - Laravel >= 8.x
-- laravel broadcast driver if you want to use realtime.
+- laravel broadcast driver configured.

 ### Notes / upcoming
-- Frontend, should you choose to use the one included, is a bit outdated.
-We are in the process of making a React UI, and later a Vue one as well.
+- A React frontend will be in the works.
-- Included frontend uses socket.io / laravel-echo-server.
+- Included frontend uses socket.io / laravel-echo.
 Future release will expand options.
-- Unit Test are coming.
 - Expanded docs.
 - If our event listeners are enabled in your config, the queue your worker must use is `messenger`, as all listeners are queued on that channel.
 - Our included commands that push a job also use the `messenger` queue channel.
+- If you enable calling, we support an included [Janus Media Server][link-janus-server] driver, which you will still need to install the media server yourself.
+- To configure your own 3rd party video provider, checkout our VideoDriver you will need to implement with your own video implementation, and add to our configs [`drivers`][link-config-drivers] section.
+Then you set the calling driver to your new implementation from our configs [`calling`][link-config-calling] section.
 - Read through our config file before migrating!

 ### Messenger Demo